Roman Wójcicki

-Roman Wójcicki (born 8 January 1958) is a Polish former football player and manager.
-He played as a defender for clubs including Odra Opole, Śląsk Wrocław, Widzew Łódź, FC Homburg (West Germany) and Hannover 96 (West Germany).
+Roman Wójcicki (born 8 January 1958) is a Polish former professional football manager and player.
+He played as a defender for clubs including Odra Opole, Śląsk Wrocław, Widzew Łódź, FC Homburg and Hannover 96.

 Playing career

 Wójcicki was born in Nysa.
 He played for the Poland national team, making 62 appearances and scoring two goals.
 He was a participant at the three consecutive World Cups, 1978 FIFA World Cup, 1982 FIFA World Cup, where Poland won the bronze medal and 1986 FIFA World Cup.

 He ended his career as a player-manager for TSV Havelse, before coaching various amateur and youth teams in the Hanover Region.